Inclusion and wellbeing

 “When children are feeling a bit wobbly or wiggly inside, fidgeting can help them stay in the moment, both cognitively and physically.
 So they fidget to focus, not because they’re messing around, or pushing your buttons,” Mine explains.

 It’s common to interpret fidgeting as a sign that children lack self-control, or that they’re unfocused.
-But Mine emphasizes that it’s just the opposite.
+But Mine emphasises that it’s just the opposite.

 “Self-regulation skills are what enable a child to exercise self-control.
 So when you see wiggling and fidgeting, that’s a sign that children are trying to gain some self-regulation, so they can focus and be present for your learning experience.”